Retargeting and re-engagement strategies for the future

 The differences between re-engagement and retargeting strategies

 Which verticals work best for retargeting versus re-engagement?
 Anything that has to do with a transaction base, including shopping, travel, food delivery or subscription-based apps would all work best for retargeting because you're driving active users back in to make some sort of revenue action.
-Re-engagement would work best for gaming, and the reason for that is obviously there's not a whole lot of transaction to focus on for the gaming campaigns - it's more about bringing users in, playing and to taking on to the next level or whatever that might be.
-It's less transaction focused, which means that re-engagement strategy would be better for that particular protocol.
+Re-engagement would work best for gaming, and the reason for that is obviously there's not a whole lot of transaction to focus on for the gaming campaigns — it's more about bringing users in, playing and moving to the next level.
+It's less transaction-focused, which means that re-engagement strategy would be better for that particular protocol.

 The ads need to be dynamic, they need to be optimized in real time, and specific and personalized to the user.
 Ultimately, once the user clicks the ad, they need to have a seamless mobile experience, so they need to be deep-linked directly in the app.

 Deep linking is particularly important when talking about retargeting, because it allows marketers to bring users to a specific page or piece of content within an app.
 Think of a banner ad for a travel app, advertising a trip to Hawaii.
 The user is someone who already actively engages with the travel app — they click the ad and they’re taken into the app, not just to their home screen but to the exact trip advertised.
 It’s seamless, it saves time, and it significantly increases conversion rate.
 Even if the app isn’t installed on their phone, if deferred deep linking is enabled they’ll first be taken to the correct app store to download the app, and upon first open they’ll land on the page advertising the same trip to Hawaii as in the original ad.